leolanese/Functional-Programming-mindset/README.md

 ```

 <br/>
-* As we already mention.
-Redux the core counts similar principle.
+* As we already mention. `Redux the core counts similar principle`.

 * Redux & Context API: If you just want to pass data through your application, React's Context API does a pretty great job.
 On a small application, Redux's formalism may be overkill.
 However, Redux really shines when we get some of the side effects and debugging starts to become a routine task.